This post may contain affiliate links. Please see my disclosure policy for details.

 I was a little upset that when I arrived at Pollok House it was closed for an outdoor cinema event.
 But, I have to admit it did look like a lot of fun!

 Pollok House was built in 1752 by William Adam and was home to the Stirling Maxwell family.
-The family have a history on the estate for over 700 years and today you can visit the property as its open to the public.
+The family has a history on the estate for over 700 years and today you can visit the property as it’s open to the public.

 2. Browse the Burrell Collection

-Again, the Burrell Collection was closed for renovations until 2021 on my visit (as you can see my visit was far from successful!).
+Again, the Burrell Collection was closed for renovations on my visit (as you can see my visit was far from successful!).

 It’s meant to be one of the top attractions in Glasgow, so if you visit and it’s open I’d grab the opportunity with both hands.

 The Burrell Collection is a museum showcasing treasures from Sir William Burrell’s collections.
-The exhibits are artefacts collected from all over the world.
+The exhibits are artifacts collected from all over the world.